 Too much talk can hurt your personal brand because it gives the sense that you’re not tuned in.
 Everything you say just becomes noise, as people tune you out.

-With that in mind, here are a few tips for overcoming the tendency to speak too much:
+With that in mind, here are a five tips for overcoming the tendency to speak too much:

 1. Develop awareness

 The first step to solving a problem is to become aware and pay attention.
 Self-reflection is an important part of growth.
 If you’re unsure as to whether you struggle with talking too much, ask trusted colleagues or friends what they think.
 An outside perspective can help illuminate potential weaknesses.

 A listening ratio is the amount of time you spend listening versus the amount of time you spend talking.
 For introverts, this ratio might look like 20/80, spending 20 percent of the time talking and 80 percent of the time listening.

 As I wrote about listening ratios, depending on the nature of your job and your natural inclination, you may find that you need to spend more time talking.
 For others, they need to concentrate on speaking less and listening more.

 It is common to talk too much when you’re nervous or unsure of what you’re trying to say.
 Prepare your thoughts ahead of time so you stay on track and don’t veer off-topic.

 It’s important to know exactly what you want to say in a presentation or an important conversation with a colleague.

 I recommend having one central message that you want people to remember and then develop three points to support that main message.
 This will keep your conversation clear, focused, and memorable.